It All Began With The Spice

 READING:

-Coffee or no-alcohol beer
+Coffee or chardonnay

 DRINKING: